Highlights of 2017

 Leaders elected in mid-2017 began four-year terms in January 2018:

-APA Board of Directors: Kurt Christiansen, FAICP, (President-Elect); two Board Directors at Large; and Board Directors from APA Regions 1, 5, and 6.
+APA Board of Directors: Kurt Christiansen, FAICP, (President-Elect, pictured); two Board Directors at Large; and Board Directors from APA Regions 1, 5, and 6.

 AICP Commission: Debbie Lawlor, AICP, PP (President-Elect, pictured), and AICP Commissioners from Regions 1, 5, and 6.

-Student Representatives Council Executive Committee: Rachael Thompson Panik (SRC Chair and APA Board Director) and student representatives from each of APA's six electoral regions.
+The Student Representatives Council Executive Committee comprises Rachael Thompson Panik (SRC Chair and APA Board Director) and student representatives from each of APA's six electoral regions.